Medical Examinations and Inquiries: Employee Rights

 Legitimate Medical Inquiries During Employment

-Even in these situations, inquiries should be limited to what’s necessary to address the specific circumstance.
+Even in these situations, inquiries should cover only what’s necessary to address the specific circumstance.
 For example, if you request accommodations for back pain, the employer can ask about limitations related to your back condition but not unrelated medical conditions.
 This tailored approach protects your broader medical privacy while allowing necessary information to be shared.

 Medical Testing and Monitoring

 Some jobs require ongoing medical testing or monitoring, such as vision testing for pilots or substance testing for safety-sensitive positions.
-These requirements are permissible when required by federal law, necessary to assess a direct threat to health or safety, needed to evaluate fitness for duty after illness or injury, or when part of a voluntary wellness program.
+These requirements are permissible when:

-Such testing must be job-related, focused on essential job functions, and applied consistently to all employees in similar positions.
+Such testing must relate to the job, focus on essential job functions, and apply consistently to all employees in similar positions.
 Random or selective testing unrelated to job requirements or safety concerns may violate the ADA and constitute disability discrimination.

 Handling Inappropriate Medical Inquiries

-If inappropriate inquiries persist, consulting with an employment attorney or filing a complaint with the EEOC may be appropriate.
-Our attorneys can help evaluate whether inquiries are legitimately job-related or potentially discriminatory and advise on the best approach for your specific situation.
+If inappropriate inquiries continue, consider consulting with an employment attorney or filing a complaint with the EEOC.
+Our attorneys can help evaluate whether inquiries legitimately relate to your job or potentially discriminate against you, and advise on the best approach for your specific situation.

 Medical Information Confidentiality Requirements

-Once an employer has legally obtained your medical information, strict confidentiality requirements apply.
-These privacy protections are fundamental to preventing discrimination and maintaining your dignity and privacy in the workplace.
+After an employer legally obtains your medical information, strict confidentiality requirements apply.
+These privacy protections prevent discrimination and maintain your dignity and privacy in the workplace.

 Separate Medical Files Requirement

-The ADA requires that all medical information be maintained in separate, confidential medical files—not in regular personnel files.
-This includes results of medical examinations, medical history information, documentation of disabilities, accommodation request information, medical certifications for leave, doctor’s notes, and workers’ compensation medical records.
+The ADA requires all medical information to stay in separate, confidential medical files—not in regular personnel files.
+This includes:

-These records must be stored securely, with access restricted to authorized personnel only.
-This separation requirement prevents medical information from influencing ordinary employment decisions and limits knowledge of sensitive information to those with a legitimate need to know.
+Employers must store these records securely, with access restricted to authorized personnel only.
+This separation prevents medical information from influencing ordinary employment decisions and limits knowledge of sensitive information to those with a legitimate need to know.

 Limited Disclosure Exceptions

-Even in these situations, only the minimum necessary information should be shared.
+Even in these situations, employers should share only the minimum necessary information.
 For example, a supervisor might need to know about specific work restrictions but not the underlying medical diagnosis that necessitates them.
 This limited disclosure approach balances operational needs with privacy protection.

 Electronic Medical Records Security